 Christopher W. Lynn and Daniel D. Lee.
 Statistical Mechanics of Influence Maximization with Thermal Noise.
-EPL (Europhysics Letters) 117.6: 66001.
-2017.
+EPL (Europhysics Letters) 117.6: 66001 (2017).

-Past: Simulating Channeling Radiation at Fermilab
+Simulating channeling radiation at Fermilab

 I spent the summer of 2013 at Fermilab working with Tanaji Sen. Together, we developed simulation software to predict the results of electron-channeling experiments at the LINAC at Fermilab (previously named ASTA).
 In the experiments, a tight beam of electrons is fired parallel to the carbon planes of a diamond.
 Once the electrons enter the diamond, they become trapped in the inter-planar potential and hop between the induced quantum excited states.
 When electrons hop from high- to low-energy states, they release radiation that is Lorentz-boosted into the X-ray spectrum in the direction of the electron beam.
 Given the structure of the beam and the diamond crystal, our simulations were able to accurately predict the spectrum of the resulting channeling radiation from first-principles.